-- Sec.
+Sec.

 631. Delegation of powers by the Secretary.

-Functions and powers vested in the Com-632. mandant.
+632. Functions and powers vested in the Com-

+200 mandant.

 633. Regulations.

-634. Officers holding certain offices. - 635.
-Oaths required for boards. - 636.
-Administration of oaths. - 637.
-Stopping vessels; indemnity for firing at or into vessel. - 638.
-Coast Guard ensigns and pennants. - Penalty for unauthorized use of words "Coast 639.
-Guard" - Coast Guard band recordings for commercial 640. sale. - 641.
-Disposal of certain material. - 642.
-Deposit of damage payments. - 643.
-Rewards for apprehension of persons interfering with aids to navigation. - 644.
-Payment for the apprehension of stragglers. - 645.
-Confidentiality of medical quality assurance records; qualified immunity for participants. - 646.
-Admiralty claims against the United States.
-Claims for damage to property of the United 647.
-States. - 648.
-Accounting for industrial work. - 649.
-Supplies and equipment from stock. - Coast Guard Supply Fund.
-650. - [651 Repealed 1 - Removing restrictions.
-652. - 653.
-Employment of draftsmen and engineers. - Public and commercial vessels and other 654. watercraft; sale of fuel, supplies, and services - 655.
-Arms and ammunition; immunity from taxation. - 656.
-Use of certain appropriated funds. - F657.
-Renumbered.] - 658.
-Confidential investigative expenses. - 659.
-Assistance to film producers. - 660.
-Transportation to and from certain places of employment. - 661.
-Authorization of personnel end strengths.
-662. Requirement for prior authorization of appro- - priations. - 662a.
-Transmission of annual Coast Guard authorization request. - Capital investment plan.
-663. - 664.
-User fees. - 665.
-Restriction on construction of vessels in foreign shipyards. - Local hire.
-666. 667.
-Vessel construction bonding requirements. - 668.
-Contracts for medical care for retirees, dependents, and survivors: alternative delivery of health care. - 669.
-Telephone installation and charges. - Procurement authority for family housing.
-670. - Air Station Cape Cod Improvements.
-671. - Long-term lease of special purpose facilities.
-672. - 672a.
-Long-term lease authority for lighthouse property. - 673.
-Designation, powers, and accountability of deputy disbursing officials. - 674 Small boat station rescue capability.
+634. Officers holding certain offices.

+635. Oaths required for boards.

+636. 637.
+Administration of oaths.
+Stopping vessels; indemnity for firing at or

+057. into vessel.

+638. Coast Guard ensigns and pennants.

+639. Penalty for unauthorized use of words "Coast

+000. Guard'.

+640. Coast Guard band recordings for commercial

+sale.

+641. Disposal of certain material.

+642. Deposit of damage payments.

+643. Rewards for apprehension of persons interfer-

+ing with aids to navigation.

+644. Payment for the apprehension of stragglers.

+645. Confidentiality of medical quality assurance

+records; qualified immunity for partici-

+pants.

+646. Admiralty claims against the United States.

+647. Claims for damage to property of the United

+States.

+648. Accounting for industrial work.

+649. Supplies and equipment from stock.

+650. Coast Guard Supply Fund.

+Γ651.
+Repealed.]

+652. Removing restrictions.

+653. Employment of draftsmen and engineers.

+654. Public and commercial vessels and other

+watercraft; sale of fuel, supplies, and serv-

+ices.

+655. Arms and ammunition; immunity from tax-

+ation.

+656. Use of certain appropriated funds.

+[657.
+Renumbered.]

+658. Confidential investigative expenses.

+659. Assistance to film producers.

+660. Transportation to and from certain places of

+F001 + - (employment.

+663. Transferred.]

+664. 665.
+User fees.
+Restriction on construction of vessels in for-

+005. eign shipyards.

+666. Local hire.

+667. Vessel construction bonding requirements.

+668. Contracts for medical care for retirees, de-

+000. pendents, and survivors: alternative deliv-

+ery of health care.

+669. Telephone installation and charges.

+670. Procurement authority for family housing.

+671. Air Station Cape Cod Improvements.

+672. Long-term lease of special purpose facilities.

+672a.
+Long-term lease authority for lighthouse

+property.

+673. Designation, powers, and accountability of

+deputy disbursing officials.

+674. Small boat station rescue capability.

-- 675. Small boat station closures.
-Search and rescue center standards.
-676.
+675. Small boat station closures.

+676. Search and rescue center standards.

+676a.
+Air facility closures.

-- 677 Turnkey selection procedures.
+677. Turnkey selection procedures.

-- 678. Aircraft accident investigations.
+678. Aircraft accident investigations.

-- Inventory of real property.
-679.
+679. Inventory of real property.

-- 680.1 Retired service members and dependents serving on advisory committees.
+680.1 Retired service members and dependents serv-

+ing on advisory committees.

+$681.^{2}$ Disposition of infrastructure related to